Maikel Garcia Preview, Player Props: Royals vs. Red Sox

-The Kansas City Royals, including Maikel Garcia (hitting .235 in his past 10 games, with a double, a triple, four walks and six RBI), battle starter Tanner Houck and the Boston Red Sox at Kauffman Stadium, Saturday at 7:10 PM ET.
+After batting .237 with two doubles, a triple, four walks and six RBI in his past 10 games, Maikel Garcia and the Kansas City Royals take on the Boston Red Sox (who will start Chris Sale) at 2:10 PM ET on Sunday.

-In his last game, he strung together two hits (going 2-for-4 with two RBI) against the Red Sox.
+He had two hits (going 2-for-5 with a double and an RBI) in his most recent appearance against the Red Sox.

 Maikel Garcia Game Info & Props vs. the Red Sox